 You have to follow a few steps and procedures while you’re wearing a Holter monitor, but they aren’t a big deal.
 The worse thing to happen is that you have a little spot shaved if you have a hairy chest.
 (It grows back.)

 - The electrodes are placed on you before you leave the doctor’s office.

-- You can carry the monitor slung over your shoulder like a camera or purse, put it in a pocket or carry it in a pouch at your waist.
+- You can carry the heart rate monitor slung over your shoulder like a camera or purse, put it in a pocket or carry it in a pouch at your waist.

 - Keep a detailed diary of your activities while wearing the heartbeat monitor